 \subsection{Future Work}

-We plan on conducting additional UX surveys, such as the Single Ease Question and User Effort Score, with a greater variety of tasks, such as traceroute, to receive user feedback and make \SystemName{} easier to use.
-We also plan on conducting additional quantitative studies to provide more robust evidence on \SystemName{}'s low latency and ease of use.
+We plan to conduct additional UX surveys, including the Single-Ease Question and the User Effort Score, across a broader range of tasks, such as traceroute, to gather user feedback and make \GlobalpingSystemName{} easier to use.
+We also plan to conduct additional quantitative studies to provide more robust evidence on the low latency and ease of use of \GlobalpingSystemName{}.

-In addition, Prolific allows study designers to select participants who are software engineers or use technology for a certain amount of time in their work.
-We could categorize participants' technical levels and measure if the comfort gap between \SystemName{} and RIPE Atlas increases as users get more technical.
-We could even draw deeper insights from having different software engineer specialties, such as network administrators, trying \SystemName{}.
-However, we didn't see this level of granularity on Prolific, so we would have to work on our user study capabilities.
+In addition, Prolific allows study designers to select participants who are software engineers or who use technology for a certain amount of time in their work.
+We could categorize our participants by technical level and measure whether their comfort gap between \GlobalpingSystemName{} and the RIPE Atlas increases as users become more technical.
+We could even draw deeper insights from having different software engineering specialties, such as network administrators, trying \GlobalpingSystemName{}.
+However, we did not see this level of granularity on Prolific, so we would need to improve our user-study capabilities.

-Although we are satisfied with our SUS score and haven't tested the \SystemName{} \FrontEnd{} with software engineers, we could implement guided tutorials or onboarding flows to help new users quickly understand and utilize Globalping's features.
-We could also have participants test \SystemName{} without and with tutorials to measure their impact.
+Although we are satisfied with our SUS score and have not tested the \GlobalpingSystemName{} \FrontEnd{} with software engineers, we could implement guided tutorials, or onboarding flows to help new users quickly understand and utilize Globalping's features.
+We could also have participants test \GlobalpingSystemName{} both with and without tutorials to measure their impact.